gkbrasselle/DS4002CS3/README.md

 # This is just copied from project 2 but will edit later
 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
 The coding language used was Python and the coding environment used was Google Colab.
-The ARIMA Modeling package in Python was used, for which documentation can be accessed here: https://machinelearningmastery.com/arima-for-time-series-forecasting-with-python/
+The face-recognition package in Python was used, for which documentation can be accessed here: https://pypi.org/project/face-recognition/

 ## Section 2: Map of Documentation
 ### This repository is organized as follows: